CLPow/GenAI/README.md

    This creates/updates a local Chroma DB.

-5. Run generator:
-   python main.py
+5. Run and Chat with AI (The AI will remember last conversation): python cli_chat.py

    The script loads retriever context and sends a generation request to the LLM.
 The generated test(s) will be printed and saved (by default, into ./generated_tests/).